basicallydan/danhough.com/_drafts/2014-05-29-six-months-later.markdown

 Tell someone what you're willing to work for.
 If they accept, great!
 If not, they may have a lower offer.
 A lot of advice says to only accept jobs which are willing to pay the rate that you're offering, but I'm not yet convinced by this rule.
 Look at each job individually and you may find that you can gain more from a lower-paying job than a higher-paying job, in non-monetary terms.

-For instance, one of the jobs I accepted in the last 6 months I took for a rate lower than one would expect in London, but the location was at a Ski resort, and they were extremely helpful in terms of getting me settled in.
+For instance, one of the jobs I accepted in the last 6 months I took for a rate lower than one would expect in London, but the location was at a ski resort, and they were extremely helpful in terms of getting me settled in.
 Another job had me in charge of an API written in NodeJS, which gave me my first bit of experience writing and maintaining *production-level* NodeJS applications.

 Plus, there's something to be said for the feeling of creating an invoice and sending it off to a client.
 There's something very empowering about that.